 The purpose of an upper endoscopy is to conduct a more thorough and accurate diagnosis for certain conditions, possibly even treating them.
 Using specialized medical tools, your doctor can treat conditions by passing them through the endoscope and into the affected area for appropriate action.
+Your doctor may perform a biopsy, treat a blockage, treat or prevent bleeding, remove growths, or assess the anatomy prior to a planned surgery.

 Typically, biopsies are most helpful for detecting digestive cancers.
 However, a biopsy is useful for obtaining information from many other areas of concern other than just the surface of the skin.
 After conducting a biopsy, a problem can be easier to diagnose and an accurate treatment plan can be put into place going forward.